Roznrasho/Roznrasho/README.md

 - 🌱 I’m currently learning advanced techniques in modern web development and staying updated with the latest trends in full-stack development.
 - 💞️ I’m looking to collaborate on exciting web development projects or open-source initiatives where I can contribute with my skills.
 - 📫 How to reach me: Feel free to connect with me via [LinkedIn](#) or email me at rozn.rasho333@gmail.com
-- ⚡ Fun fact: I live in Köln, Germany, and I love blending creativity and code to solve real-world problems!
+- ⚡ Fun fact: I live in Oer-Erkenschwick, Germany, and I love blending creativity and code to solve real-world problems!

 <h3>   🛠️ Languages and Tools:</h3>